 Ontario government spent $13M on 'partisan' ads, auditor general says

-Ontario auditor general says the Progressive Conservative government spent about $13.75 million on ads she believes are partisan.
+Ontario's Progressive Conservative government spent about $13.75 million last year on ads the auditor general believes are partisan, she said Wednesday in her annual report.

 That money represents nearly 20 per cent of all government advertising in 2021-22.